- St Mary’s graded ‘outstanding’ in all areas of teacher training (Ofsted 2019).

-On successful completion of the Education Foundation Year pathway you will need to pass an interview process and obtain a DBS and fitness to teach check in order to progress on to the undergraduate programme.
+On successful completion of the Education Foundation Year pathway you will progress on to the Primary Education with QTS undergraduate degree.

 This programme gives you the opportunity to study on a foundation year as a route toward Qualified Teacher Status (QTS).

 The Foundation Year will help you to become a confident presenter, improve your written and numerical skills and give you a broad understanding of the sociological perspectives of Education.